ahillss/ReverseEngineeringNotes/README.md

 ### Shared Library example

-What I did was make some room for my code by NOP-ing out unimportant code that was easy to replicated in my shared library and then inserting my own code to load a shared library and call a function from it.
+What I did was make some room for my code by NOP-ing out unimportant code that was easy to replicated in my shared library and then inserting my own code to load that shared library and call a function from it.

 I used the ```dlopen``` and ```dlsym``` functions, which your binary will need to have available (accessible from the executable).
 There is probably a way to load them if they are not there, but I do not know how.